On average, powdered cocaine will cost between $93 to $163 per gram of powder cocaine. A single gram yields between 10 to 20 uses.

 How Much Does Crack Cocaine Cost On The Street?

-Compared to powdered forms of cocaine, crack is less expensive to buy in the United States.
+Compared to powdered forms of cocaine, crack cocaine is far less expensive to buy in the United States.

 What Factors Can Influence The Cost Of Cocaine?